Information Security

 We manage the information entrusted to us by customers and stakeholders of Mitsubishi Electric as well as confidential corporate information, including sales, engineering, and intellectual property information, based on the Declaration of Confidential Corporate Information Security Management.

-As for cybersecurity issues at overseas associated companies, the Corporate Information Security Division cooperates with overseas regional representative managers in America, Europe, and Asian countries, while considering each region’s unique circumstances.
+As for cybersecurity issues at overseas associated companies, the Corporate Information Security Division cooperates closely with overseas regional representative managers in the Americas, Europe, and Asian countries, while considering each region’s unique circumstances.

-• 3 PSIRT stands for Product Security Incident Response Team.
-This team works on improving the security quality of products and services.
+- 3 PSIRT stands for Product Security Incident Response Team.

 Information Security Organization Structure (Mitsubishi Electric Group)